AntiZERO/grocery-app/README.md

     - I chose React because it would give me a clear path towards making this project update in real-time without the need for a page-refresh thanks to React's utilization of a Virtual Document Object Model and its ability to process updates coming from my back-end while providing a seemless user experience.
 My comfortability with React is less solid here than with my chosen back-end technology.
 I knew using this would be a challenge, not using it within the last 6 months but I was confident of my ability to refresh myself and pick up a few new things along the way.
   - [PostgreSQL](https://www.postgresql.org/)
     - I chose Postgres due to comfortability with the technology, and its ability to quickly scale with my project as necessary.
 Postgres also interfaces well with the design of this project which would make database usage a stable process.

+### Deployment
+ - I got a number of challenges during deployment of the application, but this really is due to my deploying late in my project rather than deploying early and regularly.
+ - Project was deploying using `Heroku`.

 ### Feature List